Home » Understanding Pearly Penile Papules » Anxiety busting — PPP Doctor shares 18 years of experience

 Because no one should spend months or years worrying about a harmless condition simply because they have never been given a clear explanation.

-Key Lessons From 18 Years of PPP Consultations
+Our Results From 18 Years of PPP Consultations

 • Most men initially fear they have an STD.